Tsukiyonocm/Number-Guess/README.md

 # Vanilla JS Number Guess Game

+## Update 1.1 1/24/2018
+For the most part the modal JavaScript features have been implemented.
+I don't have the styling done to make the modal look nice as of yet, but the modal is working correctly using the three difficulty settings.
+The CSS I shall be working on over time as I am working on a separate project for that also.

+Added in a Display Message on game load to tell the player to choose a difficulty level.
+In addition, I also set this up and refactored slightly to add in the display message telling the player to start guessing now.
+Was a simple fix but I didn't think about it till after I already added a new method for the difficulty display message was added in.

 ## Update 1.0 12/19/2017
 Technically this would be an update beyond this but I was not keeping track of the work as I should have.
 At this point in the project I have most of the basic elements created and now I need to expand on it.
 I shall create a list below here for the elements that I plan on working on and will update as things are accomplished or added on to.